UK Sole Trader

 - National Insurance: Pay Class 2 NICs and Class 4 NICs on profits above the Lower Profits Limit.

-- VAT Registration: Mandatory when taxable turnover exceeds £90,000/year.
-Optional below the threshold.
+- VAT Registration: Mandatory when taxable turnover exceeds the prevailing VAT registration threshold under current UK legislation.
+Voluntary registration is available below the threshold.

 The Roadmap to Launch